linhnguyenngoc27/pattern-demos/pattern-demos-product/README.md

 ### Pdf Viewer Demo

-The uploaded documents are stored in the directory (../workspaces/work/designer/files-yyyymmdd-xxx/application) and displayed in a table.\
+The uploaded documents are stored in the memory and displayed in a table.\
 In case it's downloaded or displayed, the PDF content is streamed to the corresponding PrimeFaces component.

 To display the PDF, two different components are demonstrated: